KonnorRogers/light-pen/docs/src/_documentation/components/light-preview.md

   </script>
 </light-preview>

-## Nesting a light-pen inside of a light-pen
+### Nesting a light-preview inside of a light-preview

 <light-preview>
   <template slot="code">